jberkus/jberkus.github.io/perplexed/perplexed.md

 ## Networking

-*out of the box, containers have only the host network, so we need to fake a network using Linux kernel tools so that they can pretend to be servers*
+*out of the box, containers have only the host network, so we need to fake a network using Linux kernel tools and networking components so that they can pretend to be servers*

 ---